feature-hub/feature-hub/README.md

 #### Feature Service Binding

-Declaring a feature service binder (for each major version) allows feature service providers to create and destroy consumer-specific state.
+Declaring a Feature Service binder (for each major version) allows Feature Service providers to create and destroy consumer-specific state.

-Let's assume our counter feature service, instead of handling a global count, is supposed to handle consumer-specific counts, as well as expose a total of all consumer-specific counts.
+Let's assume our counter Feature Service, instead of handling a global count, is supposed to handle consumer-specific counts, as well as expose a total of all consumer-specific counts.

-With our feature service binding creators, this could be implemented like this:
+With our Feature Service binders, this could be implemented like this:

 ```js
 function create(env) {